Welcome to Our Blog on the Camino Portuguese

 Finding it too hot to explore the crowded city streets, we opted to visit the Pilgrim Museum.
 The museum offers fascinating displays that explore what pilgrimage is, how it has changed over the years, and what pilgrims used to look like and carry.
 Many different art forms depict pilgrims throughout the ages.
 This time there was also a stunning photography exhibit that showed scenes from the Camino Frances and Japan's Kumano Kodo pilgrimage.
 These two Caminos are twinned, and people who walk both are known as 'dual pilgrims' and are eligible for a special Compostela.
 The photographs were presented by Aoife Maire Nidhubdha (Ireland) and Luis Gago Sotorrio (Spain), who run a Spanish travel blog 'Destino Ikigai.'
 The brightly coloured temples, delicate vegetation, and majestic mountains of Japan's Kumano Kodo pilgrimage certainly look beautiful.
 Perhaps one day we will be lucky enough to have the chance to walk along it.

-As siesta began we settled down in the shade on an outdoor patio to enjoy a couple pints and look through the guidebook to prepare for our hike to Muxia and then Finisterre.
+As the siesta began we settled down in the shade on an outdoor patio to enjoy a couple pints and look through the guidebook to prepare for our hike to Muxia and then Finisterre.
 As we sat there we noticed that the streets and Cathedral were full of armed police.
 The alleyways and winding streets were being methodically combed by pairs of officers, and all the entrances and exits to the square had police vans parked across them.
 Nothing seemed to happen, but it was slightly unnerving all the same.

-Realizing that we will have a long walk tomorrow, and wishing to minimize our chances of getting lost right out of the gates, we wandered around the Cathedral to find the beginning of the Camino Finisterre.
-We easily found the first marker, and saw a well-delineated path leading out of the city.
+Realizing that we would have a long walk tomorrow, and wishing to minimize our chances of getting lost right out of the gates, we wandered around the Cathedral to find the beginning of the Camino Finisterre.
+We easily found the first marker and saw a well-delineated path leading out of the city.
 Satisfied that we at least knew where to begin in the morning, we headed back to the Pilgrim Office to ask for information on the buses back from Finisterre, and to obtain new Credentials on which to collect our stamps.
 The credentials were free, and we were helped by a very friendly and enthusiastic volunteer.

 Since it was late afternoon, hot, and the streets were still swarming with armed personnel we decided to head back to our room for a bit to work on the blog, take care of some emails for our upcoming hike across Canada, and prepare for tomorrow.
 A bit later we headed out to a nearby Lavadaria and washed our all clothes.